How efficient are solar panels?

 The semiconductors in solar panels are sensitive to high temperatures.

-According to the manufacturing standards, 25 °C or 77 °F temperature is the optimum temperature range of photovoltaic solar panels.
+According to manufacturing standards, 25 °C or 77 °F temperature is the optimum temperature of photovoltaic solar panels.